OmsriSainadhReddy/PowerCo/README.md

 The data that was sent over includes:

-Historical customer data: Customer data such as usage, sign up date, forecasted usage etc Historical pricing data: variable and fixed pricing data etc Churn indicator: whether each customer has churned or not
+Historical customer data: Customer data such as usage, sign-up date, forecasted usage, etc Historical pricing data: variable and fixed pricing data, etc Churn indicator: whether each customer has churned or not

 Sub-Task 1:

 Perform some exploratory data analysis.
 Look into the data types, data statistics, specific parameters, and variable distributions.
-This first subtask is for us to gain a holistic understanding of the dataset.
+This first subtask is for us to understand the dataset holistically.

 Sub-Task 2:

-Verify the hypothesis of price sensitivity being to some extent correlated with churn.
+Verify the hypothesis of price sensitivity being, to some extent, correlated with churn.
 It is up to us to define price sensitivity and calculate it.

 Sub-Task 3:

-Prepare a half-page summary or slide of key findings and add some suggestions for data augmentation – which other sources of data should the client provide you with and which open source datasets might be useful?
+Prepare a half-page summary or slide of key findings and add some suggestions for data augmentation – which other data sources should the client provide you with, and which open-source datasets might be useful?

-eda_starter and  eda_starter has the python code for the analysis that has been performed.
+eda_starter and summary_suggestions are the deliverable files for this task. eda_starter has the Python code for the analysis performed, and summary_suggestions has the summary of EDA findings and suggestions for the client.